bubkoo/logo.svg/README.md

 ## Embed the logo

-SVG does not work from READMEs by design for security concerns[...](http://stackoverflow.com/a/21521184/895245)
+SVG does not work from README by design for security concerns [...](http://stackoverflow.com/a/21521184/895245)

 > We have had to disable svg image rendering on GitHub.com due to potential cross site scripting vulnerabilities.

-So, we can not embad by the raw url, [rawgit.com](http://rawgit.com/) solves this problem nicely.
+So, we can not embed by the raw url, [rawgit.com](http://rawgit.com/) solves this problem nicely.
 For each request, it retrieves the appropriate document from GitHub and, crucially, serves it with the correct Content-Type header.

 Link to your logo.svg using the following pattern: